-The Company is primarily engaged in the business of Branded Apparels (Garments and Accessories) through Retail and Departmental Store facilities, which in the context of Indian Accounting Standard 108 on Segment Reporting, constitutes a single reportable primary (business) segment.
+The Company is primarily engaged in the business of manufacturing and job work of Apparels and Accessories , which context of Indian Accounting Standard 108 on Segment Reporting, constitutes a single reportable primary (business) segment.

 Geographical segment

 Geographical segment is considered based on sales within India and rest of the world.